Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 3. Positive Reinforcement

 If you can hear a noise before your dog picks up on it and begins to bark, apply the same noise training method above.
 While we are all guilty of raising our voices to stop our dogs from barking, this not only contributes to the noise level but is also highly ineffective.
-Speak to your dog calmly and positively, telling them they are good while feeding them a treat.
+Speak to your dog calmly and positively, reinforcing calm behavior with a treat at the right moment.

-Do this for a couple of weeks and feed them a treat every time this happens.
+Do this for a few weeks and feed them a treat every time this happens.
 It is important to be consistent.
 It may also be a good idea to incorporate a command such as “leave it” or “quiet now” while rewarding your dog.
-Once your dog gets used to these noises, slowly cut back on the number of treats until your dog reacts to your command and no longer requires a reward.
+Once your dog gets used to these noises, you can gradually reduce treats, but occasional reinforcement may still be needed to maintain reliable behavior.

 Image Credit: Reddogs, Shutterstock